qron/ongine/doc/api.md

 The `name` property defines the filename of the inlayed template.
 The full path and extension will be automatically added from options, unless this behaviour have been disabled setting custom options.

+The optional `raw` property allows to inlay a non-JSON file which will be inserted as raw node.
+Usually, a local option will have to be set in order to define the extension of the raw inlay.

 ### Example